The Modern-Day Ring of Gyges

 In Plato’s Republic there is a conversation about virtue—whether it is better to be just or unjust.
 Do I do the good thing because it is good?
 Do I want the good for its own sake?
 Do I avoid doing the bad thing only because I fear being caught and punished?
 Is virtue something real, or just a performance?

 To dramatize these questions, Glaucon tells a story about a shepherd named Gyges.
 It goes something like this: Gyges is tending his flock when an earthquake occurs.
 The violent shaking opens the ground, revealing a hidden cavern.
-Curious, Gyges enters the cave and finds a golden sarcophagus containing the body of a giant who wears a gold ring.
+Curious, Gyges enters the cave and finds a golden sarcophagus containing the body of a giant.
+On the hand of the giant is a gold ring.
 Gyges takes the ring, placing it on his hand.
 When he returns to the shepherd’s camp and sits among his friends, they discuss him as if he wasn’t there.
-Gyges soon learns that by turning the ring on his finger he can turn himself invisible.
+Gyges soon learns that by turning the ring on his finger he can make himself invisible.

 Suppose now that there were two such magic rings, and the just put on one of them and the unjust the other; no man can be imagined to be of such an iron nature that he would stand fast in justice.
 No man would keep his hands off what was not his own when he could safely take what he liked out of the market, or go into houses and lie with any one at his pleasure, or kill or release from prison whom he would, and in all respects be like a god among men.